Edward F. Cox: New York Republican Party Chairman (2009–2019; 2023-present)

-Cox announced on May 20, 2019 that he was joining President Donald Trump's re-election campaign and that he would not run for re-election as Chairman of the New York Republican State Committee stating, "Serving as Chairman of the NYGOP over the last ten years has been one of the most rewarding chapters of my life, and I will continue to actively help elect more Republicans here in New York'".
-On July 1, 2019, Nick Langworthy, the Erie County Chairman succeeded Ed Cox as Chairman the New York State Republican Committee.
+Cox announced on May 20, 2019, that he was joining President Donald Trump's re-election campaign and that he would not run for re-election as chairman of the state committee.
+He said, "Serving as Chairman of the NYGOP over the last ten years has been one of the most rewarding chapters of my life, and I will continue to actively help elect more Republicans here in New York'".
+On July 1, 2019, Erie County Republican Chair Nick Langworthy succeeded Cox.

+On March 13, 2023, Cox was again elected to serve as chair of the New York Republican State Committee.

+Personal life

+In 1971, Cox married Tricia Nixon, the daughter of President Richard Nixon, in a White House Rose Garden ceremony.
+The wedding was described in Life Magazine as "a union 'akin to American royalty'".
+The New York Times devoted two columns on its front page to the Cox-Nixon wedding, describing Cox as "tall, fine-boned and handsome", and as "the scion of Easterners whose ancestors go back to the leaders of the American Revolution".

+Edward and Tricia Cox have a son, Christopher Nixon Cox.
+The Coxes reside on Long Island, New York.